kermado/NeuralBot/README.md

 This aimbot achieved the top score in [Aim Lab](https://youtu.be/vtTsFcAslbE), with the three layer yolov4-tiny convolutional neural network trained on less than 300 images.

+## The Idea

+The idea was to create an aimbot that could be used across a wide variety of games.
+All you need is a trained neural network in the darknet format.
+Drop in the files, configure a few settings and away you go!
+Since the aimbot is not specific to a single game, it should be possible to easily adapt any of the components or create new components.

 ## Features

 Provided below is a list of the main features: